LucienRRC/Lin_Luxiang_coding_assignment11/README.md

-# Assignment 11 – React Application Containerization with Docker
+# Assignment 11 – React Application with Docker

 ---